loadmill/loadmill-docs/README.md

 ## Load Testing
 Now that we have a truely robust test, we would like to see how our Ghost server handles multiple concurrent users signing in, creating blog posts and publishing them.

+In order to launch the test we simply click the **LOAD TEST** button at the bottom of the test editor.
+We can then set the duration and number of concurrent sessions for the test - in our example we chose 1 minute and 100 concurrent sessions.
+We click **RUN** and the load test begins.